DevopediaOrg/nodejs-basic/README.md

 }
 ```

 In general, throwing exceptions to the event loop is not recommended.
+Errors that happen within asynchronous callbacks cannot be thrown and caught in a synchronous way.
 Learn more about [uncaught exceptions](https://nodejs.org/docs/latest/api/process.html#process_event_uncaughtexception) in the documentation.
 Instead, use the `On Error Resume Next` pattern.

-Instead of throwing the error, what happens if we do this:
+Instead of throwing the error, what happens if we do this (keep the `return` statement commented):
 ```
-if (true) {
+if (error) {
   console.log(error.message);
   return;
 }